Researchers hope to find DNA in last slave ship to arrive in US

 Related video: Medieval ship discovered

-The remains of the last known slave ship to bring enslaved people to the US is being studied by researchers to discover the fate of its passengers’ descendants.
+The remains of the last known slave ship to bring enslaved people to the US from Africa are being studied by researchers to discover the fate of its passengers’ descendants.

 First reported by National Geographic, the remains of the Cotilda are remarkably well preserved in the muddy banks of the Mobile River in Alabama.